Aurina

 Aurina also has a "Spike" feature for those bad moments when tinnitus flares up.
 It combines breathing exercises with therapeutic sounds to help you regain control.
 We haven't seen this in other apps.
 The app tracks statistics (tinnitus intensity, spike episodes, recovery time, listening hours) that you can share with your ENT doctor.
 There's also a Learn section explaining the science behind notch therapy.

-The interface is exceptionally clean and polished.
+In a landscape of tinnitus apps with old and clunky interfaces, Aurina interface is exceptionally clean and polished.
 This feels like what Apple would have designed if they released a tinnitus relief app: minimal, intuitive, and beautifully crafted.
-Here's the catch: it's new and English only for now.
+Here's the catch: it's new (available in English and German for now).
 As of early 2026, there aren't thousands of reviews to validate it.
-The $69.99 lifetime option is appealing if you're confident, but the $6.99/month lets you test without commitment. iOS only, though Android is reportedly coming.
+We tried it and currently it's our pick.
+5 stars from us.

 Best for: People who want notch therapy that actually fits into daily life.
 The technical execution (real time notching, seamless audio, background play) is what sets it apart.
+The one-time price appeals to subscription-haters.

 Create your mix from 20+ sounds